Eemelinen/Eemelinen/README.md

 # Welcome! 👋
-### My name is Eemeli and I'm a Full Stack Developer with current focus on javascript based technologies.
+### My name is Eemeli and I'm a Full Stack Web Developer.

 ### 🔭 Background: